QuantConnect/lean-cli/README.md

-                                  Update the Lean configuration file to retrieve data from the given historical provider --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider-historical QuantConnect --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the optimizer
+                                  Update the Lean configuration file to retrieve data from the given historical provider --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider-historical QuantConnect --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using QuantConnect as historical data provider --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the optimizer